 Various studies are done in order to find out the perspective of parents about the Parental Control Applications.
 Some of these studies aim to increase the awareness about the effectiveness of such apps while some are done with the intent to identify the difficulties that parents might face while using these apps or features.

 We found research done in Indonesia in which they have tried to assess the feature on the basis of four aspects i.e. Safety, Effectiveness, productivity, and satisfaction.
-Out of all the aspects, effectiveness got the highest value after the assessment with the score (0.3652) which clears out that the subject did find application useful regardless of the few difficulties faced during the experiment.
-However, the research is concluded with a question mark that implementing the monitoring on the internet, increases the annoyance in children as they get irritated to see blocked while surfing on the internet which can mark a negative impact on the psychology of children.
+Out of all aspects, effectiveness got the highest value after the assessment with the score (0.3652) which clears out that the subject did find application useful regardless of few difficulties faced during the experiment.
+However, the research is concluded with a question mark that monitoring internet surfing of children increases the annoyance in children as they get irritated to see blocked content while surfing on the internet which can mark negative impacts on psychology of children.

 PURPOSE OF STUDY

 The statistics discussed above reveal that the guardians and parents in the region(Subcontinent) are less aware of such surveillance.
 And those who are aware don’t find it easy in use.
 The following research will give their perspective about usability of Parental Control Android App, the Norton Family.
-It can help them in understanding the features but the main focus is to find out how much time parents need to set up the required monitoring and what is the most difficult part in it for them.
+Main focus is to find out how much time parents need to set up the required monitoring and what is the most difficult part in it for them.

-The research has focused to prove the following hypothesis:
+The research has focused to prove following hypothesis:

 Parents are familiar with the Parental Control Apps.